How to Find a Last-Minute Subletter to Take Over Your Apartment Lease

 3. Post Your Sublet Online

 Don’t underestimate the power of websites such as Craigslist, Sublet.com, and Flip.
-These are great sources for renters of all types, and they make it easy to get your ad in front of thousands of people in a matter of seconds.
+These are great sources for all types of renters, and they make it easy to get your ad in front of thousands of people in a matter of seconds.

 Regardless of where you find your tenant, you’ll need to proceed with caution before handing over the keys.

 Once you find someone who’s interested in your sublet, you’ll need to make sure they’re qualified.
-You’ll also need to protect yourself by having them sign some legal documents.
+You’ll should also protect yourself by having them sign a sublease rental agreement.

-Without a proper sublease or contract, your subletter could destroy your entire apartment and leave you on the hook for the bill.
+Without a proper lease agreement, your subletter could destroy your entire apartment and leave you on the hook for the bill.

 4. Offer a Discount for Your Subletter